MonikaJung/MonikaJung/README.md

-- 👋 Hi, I’m Monika
-- 👀 I’m interested in programming languages and data bases
-- 🌱 I’m currently studing at Wroclaw University of Science and Technology in the field of study of Applied Computer Science
+- 🌱 Currently studing at Wroclaw University of Science and Technology in the field of study of Applied Computer Science